 - Kpatch by Red Hat (for RHEL kernel updates and CentOS updates)

 - Livepatch by Canonical (for Ubuntu kernel updates)

 - Kgraft by SUSE (for SUSE updates only)

-- CloudLinux KernelCare (for multiple OSes)
+- CloudLinux KernelCare (for all major Linux distributions)

 Ksplice was the first commercially-available implementation of rebootless kernel updating.
 Ksplice Inc. was eventually acquired by Oracle so that now it is only available (unsurprisingly) on Oracle Linux and RedHat Enterprise Linux distributions, and the deployment needs a license from Oracle.

 sudo wget -N https://ksplice.oracle.com/uptrack/install-uptrack-oc sudo sh install-uptrack-oc -autoinstall